CopperEgg/metrics-plugins/postgres/README.md

-PostgreSQL Monitoring with CopperEgg
+PostgreSQL Monitoring with Uptime Cloud Monitor
 ===========================

-A Ruby script to gather performance metrics from PostgreSQL, and send them to CopperEgg.
+A Ruby script to gather performance metrics from PostgreSQL, and send them to Uptime Cloud Monitor.

 postgresql.rb